National Air and Space Museum: Renovation

 In June 2015, the Smithsonian made public a report which documented the need for extensive renovations to the Air and Space Museum.
 Many of the building's mechanical and environmental systems were redesigned during its construction from 1972 to 1976, which left them inadequate to handle the environmental, visitor, and other stresses placed on the building and its exhibits.
 Subsequently, these systems are in serious disrepair and exhibits are being harmed.
 The report noted that the HVAC system is close to failure, and the roof has been compromised so badly that it must be replaced.
 The Tennessee marble façade has cracked and become warped, and in some areas is so damaged it could fall off the building.
 (Note: The marble was backed with spray-foam insulation, which insufficiently blocked water and air and worsened the extensive fracturing.
 The marble cannot be repaired without irreversibly damaging the insulation behind it, which necessitates the replacement of the entire façade.)

 The museum's glass curtain walls (among those elements of the 1976 structure whose design was altered for cost reasons) are too permeable to ultraviolet radiation.
 Several exhibits (such as the spacesuit worn by John Young during the Gemini 10 mission, and the coating on the Spirit of St. Louis aircraft) have been damaged by this radiation.
 Additionally, the Smithsonian's report noted that cutbacks in building design prior to and during construction left the museum with too few amenities, main entrances which are partially obscured, and exhibit space which does not meet current ADA accessibility standards.
 New security measures, required after the September 11 attacks in 2001, have created extensive queues which extend outside the building.
 Exposed, lengthy queues are both a security hazard and often cause visitors to wait in inclement weather.

 On June 30, 2015, the Smithsonian began seeking approval for a $365 million renovation to the National Air and Space Museum.
 The agency hired the firm of Quinn Evans Architects to design the renovations and improvements.
 Interior changes include improving handicapped accessibility, main entrance visibility, and perimeter security.
-The entire façade will be replaced (using Tennessee marble again).
+The entire façade will be replaced, again using Tennessee marble.
 (Note: The Smithsonian considered using "Echo Lake granite" quarried near Ely, Minnesota; ceramic tile; and titanium tile for the façade, but settled on Tennessee marble because it matches the original and provides a good balance between durability, strength, and weight.
 The new panels will be 2.5 in thick, whereas the existing panels are 1 in thick.)
 The glass curtain walls will be replaced with triple glazed, thermally broken panels set in an aluminum frame.
 The curtain walls will be reinforced with steel to help improve their resistance to explosive blasts.